life-efficient/apprentices/1. HTML & CSS/Challenge.md

     - button to add to cart

 Extra
-- animate the background color when someone hovers over the button to add a product to cart
+- animate the background color of the "add to cart" button on each product when someone hovers over it